sinch/sinch-sdk-python/README.md

 By default, two HTTP implementations are provided:
 - Synchronous using `requests` HTTP library
-- Asynchronous using `aiohttp` HTTP library
+- Asynchronous using `httpx` HTTP library

 For creating custom HTTP client code, use either `SinchClient` or `SinchClientAsync` client and inject your transport during initialisation:
 ```python